FerretDB/FerretDB/website/docs/security/authentication.md

 ## PostgreSQL backend with default username and password

-PostgreSQL server may start with default username and password.

 In following examples, default username and password are specified in FerretDB's connection string `user1:pass1`.
 Ensure `user1` is a PostgreSQL user with necessary [privileges](https://www.postgresql.org/docs/current/sql-grant.html).